SIAG/Control and Systems Theory Prize

 The committee will solicit nominations for the prize from the general membership of the SIAG/CST, using SIAM office resources as needed, and from other members of the scientific community.
 If a committee member is nominated for the award, the SIAM President will appoint a replacement upon notification by the committee chairperson.

 The awardee's work must be a significant research contribution to the mathematical theory of systems and control, as commonly defined in the mathematical and engineering literature.
-At least one of the papers containing this work must be published in English in a peer-reviewed journal, bearing a publication date within the award period, and such that at least one of the following two requirements is met at the publication date: either (1) the author is not more than 35 years old, or (2) not more than six years have elapsed since the author received a Ph.D. or equivalent degree.
+At least one of the papers containing this work must be published in English in a peer-reviewed journal, bearing a publication date within the three (3) calendar years prior to the year of the award.
+Moreover, either the recipient must be a student or the paper’s publication date must be no more than three (3) calendar years later than the year in which the author received the PhD or equivalent degree.

 The prize committee will notify the SIAM VP of its selection at least five months prior to the award date.
 The prize committee must select a specific research contribution that determines the prize winner and a published paper or papers where this contribution is contained.
 The notification must be accompanied by a written justification and a citation not exceeding 25 words that can be used for a certificate and read at award time.